linolayani/linoleparquet.github.io/content/posts/kubernetes-labels-and-annotations-which-one-to-use-when.md

 ## Conclusion

-So, which one should you use ?
-Well it depends on your use-case:
+So, which one should you use?
+Well, it depends on your use case:
-If you want to create relationship between Kubernetes objects, labels is the way to go.
+If you want to create **relationships between Kubernetes objects**, **labels** are the way to go.
-If you want to write non-technical information attached to a Kubernetes Object, or to leverage an option of a tool, annotation is going to serve you better.
+If you want to write **non-technical information** attached to a Kubernetes object or leverage an **option of a tool**, **annotations** will serve you better.

 ---

-I hope this was useful, feel free to leave a comment in case you have any questions.

 Thank you for taking the time to read my article.
-If you’re as passionate about cloud technology as I am, make sure to check out my other article or follow me on Medium.
+If you’re as passionate about cloud technology as I am, make sure to check out my other article.
 I‘m always sharing new insights and information, and I’d love to have you along for the journey!